When I meet people and they find out I'm an artist, I often hear the same responses:

 - Remain focused on what you will be able to act upon.
 Data is not an ends in itself, but rather a means for thoughtful decision making.
 Does the data you are collecting help your network work better?

 I admire the networks I work with who are willing to dedicate adequate thought and resources to this development.
-I am saddened by those who get distracted by technical tools when they can start now, even with simple paper surveys, ensuring there will be some data to show change over time.
+I am saddened by those who get distracted by feeling like they need expensive technical tools when they can start now, even with simple paper surveys, ensuring there will be some data to show change over time.

 The ones that I know are guaranteed to make a difference are those who are willing to discover what isn’t working and be open to change.
 That kind of resiliency is the very reason networks are capable of exceptional results.